November 4, 2022

 In an interview with the Financial Times (FT), Rohit Chopra, director of the Consumer Financial Protection Bureau (CFPB), a US government agency responsible for protecting consumers in financial services, warned the bureau would “have to take a very careful look [at] the implications of Big Tech entering this space”.

 Chopra claimed that Big Tech is motivated by the desire to corner the market for digital wallets.
-This outcome could prevent existing providers from competing and force merchants into offering instalment plans.
+This outcome could prevent existing providers from competing and force merchants into offering installment plans.
 Chopra cited China, where Alipay and WeChat have amassed two billion users, as an example of a payments landscape he’d like to avoid in the US.

 Much of Big Tech’s competitive advantage stems from the customer data it gathers.
 Referring to Apple, although the same would apply to Google, Chopra pointed out that control over a mobile operating system would present unique advantages, such as access to geolocation data.
-When combined with a payment network, the provider can develop a deep, and potentially intrusive, understanding of consumer behaviour.
+When combined with a payment network, the provider can develop a deep, and potentially intrusive, understanding of consumer behavior.

 The CFPB has already taken steps to monitor how Big Tech uses customer data in the delivery of financial services.
-In October 2021, it ordered those providing payment products to hand over information about their business practices, including whether they share data across product lines and use it for behavioural targeting beyond consumer expectations.
+In October 2021, it ordered those providing payment products to hand over information about their business practices, including whether they share data across product lines and use it for behavioral targeting beyond consumer expectations.

 In September, the CFPB released a report about BNPL.
 While it addressed the sector in general rather than just Big Tech, the report recommended identifying which data surveillance activities used by BNPL providers need to be restricted.
 However, it noted this outcome was related to its inquiry into Big Tech’s entry into the space.